lcausse/quarkus-openapi-generator-issue900/README.md

 ## CODE GENERATOR INFO

-One API json file located in src/openapi : quite complex ... but highly simplified from real one ! => Sorry not having done more reproducer_json is the conf key
+One API json file located in src/openapi/reproducer.json : quite complex ... but highly simplified from real one  (~100k lines) !
-Bearer id dummy
+=> Sorry not having done more
+reproducer_json is the conf key options for code generation are "mutinity=true" and base package name "com.acme" The generated "Rest Client" is VehiclesApi => only one GET service : getVehicles

+=> see GreetingResource.java /hello entry
+  One async call
+  Some handlers for logging errors and nothing more

-I had an extension to the generated API to add a Request Client Filter to log Authorization Headers at each request
+I had an interface extension to the generated API to add a Request Client Filter to log Authorization Headers at each request With or Without extension, the results are the same.

 ## VERSIONS
 windows 11
 Java 21
 quarkus:3.17.4
 quarkus-openapi-generator:2.6.0-lts

+## APOLOGIES
+this is my first reproducer.
+I ve done my best !